Lerwick RC Parish Church

 Wednesday: 6.45 pm in the Chapel

-Saturday: 11.30 am in the Chapel (preceded by the Rosary at 11 am on the first Saturday of the month)
+Saturday: 11.30 am in the Chapel (preceded by the Rosary at 11 am on each Saturday during Lent)

 Confessions: Saturday 4.15 - 4.45 pm in the Sacristy and at call.